epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/sitespecific.md

 #### Secondary Analysis

-All children at term (between >=37 and <43 weeks of gestation) and adjusting for pregnancy complications.
+Our secondary analyses will include all children at term (between >=37 and <43 weeks of gestation) and adjust for pregnancy complications.

 ### Outcome